enriquepablo/npl-web/bnf.rst

 This class structure is explicit in the case of nouns and names, and is (implicitly) pervasive among the rest of terms in **npl**.
 So, for example, all predicates
-(predicates are complex terms composed of a verb and any number of modifiers, as we shall see below) are implicitly related by ``isa`` with their verbs.
+(predicates are complex terms composed of a verb and any number of objects, as we shall see below) are implicitly related by ``isa`` with their verbs.
 In addition, all verbs are to be thought of as related through ``isa`` with the predefined term ``verb``, and all nouns with ``noun``, all numbers with